 ABOUT THE TOUR

-We are African Flying Adventures (PTY) Ltd, in South Africa.
+We are African Flying Adventures (PTY) Ltd, based on 50 Long Street in Cape Town, South Africa.
 We offer touristic activities, including self-piloting flying adventures involving lodging, (commercial air) transportation or other tourist services not ancillary to transport or accommodation and accounting for a significant proportion of our offer.
 All general aviation (GA) and self-fly-related activities and associated services, such as (making arrangements for) flight training or other GA-related services offered to you, are part of our offer unless explicitly stated in our Tour Offer.

 WHAT IS IN THE HOLIDAY

 o accommodation and all meals in lodges (unless otherwise stated in the itinerary);

 o accommodation and breakfast in hotels (unless otherwise stated in the itinerary);